cwbooth5/testcheck/README.md

 ## Installation

 You will need to install some things using *pip*.
 The package *flake8* contains pip and pylint.
 If you already have pylint and pep8, you can skip this step.
+There is also a required lib called *colorize* for terminal coloring.

 ```
-pip install flake8
+pip install -r requirements.txt
 ```

 ## Contributors